frconor-ebook/meditations/_posts/2025-04-15-palm-sunday.md

 Christ did not just shed one drop of His blood, but He shed all of His blood copiously.
 It was a gesture whereby He lets us know the extent of God\'s love for mankind.

 Even if we were the only person, the only soul, in the whole world, God would still have come down on earth to die on a cross for each one of us.
-"The entire history of God with humanity is re-expressed in these words."
+"The entire history of God with humanity is re-expressed in these words" (Pope Benedict XVI, *ibid*.)

 We\'re told in *The Forge*: "When we look upon Calvary, where Jesus died, the realization of our own sins should move us to be sorry, to make a deeper and more mature decision not to offend him again" (J. Escrivá, *The Forge*, Point 402).